NicholasAntoniadesEngineer/low-latency-market-analysis/readme.md

 ## project overview

-this project implements a high-performance market data processing system using the de10 nano's dual-core arm cortex-a9 processor and cyclone v fpga. the system is designed to process market data streams, detect trading opportunities, and execute trades with minimal latency.
+This project implements a high-performance market data processing system using Altera's Cyclone V FPGA.
+The system is designed to process market data streams, detect trading opportunities, and execute trades with minimal latency.

 ### key features